 #HASHTAGS

-World Town Planning Day Aka World Urbanism Day is celebrated annually on November 8th
+World Television Day is celebrated annually on November 21st

 #HASHTAGS

-World Vasectomy Day is celebrated annually on the third Friday of November.
+World Usability Day is celebrated annually on the second Thursday in November.

 Veterans Day, observed annually on November 11th, is a day to honor the brave men and women who have served in the United States Armed Forces.
 Originally known as Armistice Day, this important occasion marks the end of World War I, but over time, it has evolved into a national holiday dedicated to recognizing all veterans, regardless of the wars or conflicts in which they served.
 Veterans Day provides an opportunity to reflect on the sacrifices made by military personnel, celebrate their service, and show appreciation for their courage and dedication in defense of our country.